 - The rinsing water vessels are to be regularly checked for calcification, visible, microbiological deposits of bacteria, fungi, algae and permeability.
 Lime residue can be removed using a mild vinegar-based cleaning solution.
-Finally, rinse off the vessels with clear water until the cleaning agent residue has been removed. - After cleaning the rinsing water vessels and before inserting them into the instrument again, the connecting piece to the water inlet system must be checked for correct positioning on the black O-ring (→ "Fig. 95-1"). - If O-rings are left in the instrument when removing a rinsing water vessel (→ "Fig. 95-2"), remove them carefully with pincers and stick them back onto the connection port. - If an O-ring is missing or positioned incorrectly, the rinsing water vessels must not be put back into position after cleaning, because otherwise there is a danger of the priming function being defective during the staining process. - After attaching or correcting the position of the O-ring, lubricate it with the Molykote 111 grease included in the (\rightarrow P. 19 3.1 Standard delivery). - Then the rinsing water vessels can be put back into their position.
+Finally, rinse off the vessels with clear water until the cleaning agent residue has been removed.
+O-rings (→ "Fig. 97-1") need to be checked for damages.
+Replace damaged O-rings with new ones (→ P. 146 9.2 Optional accessories). - After cleaning the rinsing water vessels and before inserting them into the instrument again, the connecting piece to the water inlet system must be checked for correct positioning on the 0-ring (→ "Fig. 97-1"). - If O-rings are left in the instrument when removing a rinsing water vessel (→ "Fig. 97-2"), remove them carefully with pincers and stick them back onto the connection port. - If an O-ring is missing or positioned incorrectly, the rinsing water vessels must not be put back into position after cleaning, because otherwise there is a danger of the priming function being defective during the staining process. - After attaching or correcting the position of the O-ring, lubricate it with the Molykote 111 grease included in the (→ P. 18 3.1 Standard delivery). - Then the rinsing water vessels can be put back into their position.